vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 For a full list of user-configurable values, see the official Contour [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html#optional-configuration-6)

-**Note:** You can leave the default settings if don’t intend to customize package installation.
+**Note:** You can leave the default settings if you don’t need to customize the package installation.

 ![](img/tanzu-pkgs/tanzu-pkgs06.png)